Trevo-Wai/qa-assessment-ecommerce-tests-demo/README.md

 - The application under test simulates a Lazada-like e-commerce flow, but is not connected to any real production systems.

-- Selenium tests are UI-level only and do not process real payments or call external payment gateways.
+- Test scriptes are sample only and do not process real payments or call external payment gateways.